DMCApps/NavigationFragment/ReadMe.md

 ##Change Log

+COMING SOON
+- Master-Detail animations for showing and hiding the master when in portrait
+- Master-Detail better handling of orientation changes and pushes for the activity to adjust it's home button as needed.

 0.0.2
 - Single Stack Fragment Manager improvements.
 - All Managers now use layout files instead of programmatically creating view